indieSoftware/INCoreData/docu/UsageExamples.md

 }
 ```

 Alternatively, use `performTask` to further simplify this process.
-This will create a new temporary background context on which any operations can be berformed and which will get automatically saved when finished.
-The above example would then lead to:
+This will create a new temporary background context on which any operations can be performed and which will automatically save any changes when finished.
+The above example would then be replaced by:

 ```
 try await manager.performTask { backgroundContext in